-In any case it's a good idea to reapply sunscreen every two hours, because water and sweat wash away the coating on your skin.
+In any case it's a good idea to reapply sunscreen every two hours, because water, sweat and contact with a towel or clothing remove the coating on your skin.

 The highest claimable SPF rating in Australia is 50+ which means it can block 98% of the sun's rays.
 A sunscreen with SPF 30+ will block 96.7%.
 Either one will provide protection if applied properly and if you're only going to be in the sun for a short period.

 SPF multiplies, so if you've covered yourself with SPF 30+ sunscreen, then put on a light shirt (the equivalent of say, SPF 5), you've got SPF 150 protection.

 UPF: Ultraviolet Protection Factor